JustDen1234/FS19_AutoDrive_Sort/README.md

 1. Copy the AutoDriveSort.exe into your savegame folder (mostly: C:\Users\[username]\Documents\My Games\FarmingSimulator2019\savegame[number]\).
 1. Run it.

-or (new in v1.3.0)
+New in v1.4.0:
+1. Create a shortcut to AutoDriveSort.exe, and add one of more of the arguments below:
+   -dir [savegame folder]
+   -backups [number of backups to keep]

+   Examples:
+     D:\AutoDriveSort.exe -dir "C:\Data\Documents\My Games\FarmingSimulator2019\savegame1"
+     D:\AutoDriveSort.exe -dir "C:\Data\Documents\My Games\FarmingSimulator2019\savegame1"  -backups 2

+1. Save and close your game (no noeed to quit FS19).
+1. Run the shortcut.

+Only in v1.3.0:
+1. Create a shortcut to AutoDriveSort.exe, and add the savegame folder as an argument.
+   Example: D:\AutoDriveSort.exe "C:\Data\Documents\My Games\FarmingSimulator2019\savegame1"
 1. Save and close your game (no need to quit FS19).
-1. Create a shortcut to AutoDriveSort.exe, and add the savegame folder as an argument.
-   Something like this: D:\AutoDriveSort.exe "C:\Data\Documents\My Games\FarmingSimulator2019\savegame1"
-1. Run it.
+1. Run the shortcut.

 ## How does it work?